AndrewPhilip404/wp-race-car-game-coursework/README.md

-# wp-neon-climb-coursework
+# wp-neon-race-coursework

-Neon Climb game is a platform game set in a tower, where the player's goal is to jump from one "floor" to the next and go as high as possible without falling and plunging off the screen.
- The higher the player's character climbs, the harder the game becomes by vibrating tower's floors in the second level and having the floors falling after time in the third level.
- By default, the player controls the character using a keyboard arrows.
+Neon Race game is a a game where user uses keyboard arrows to move through the road.
+Speed is incremented by how far the user is.
+Opstacle is not being hit by other cars.
+High score is returned in the end.